Executive Vice President and Chief Technology Officer, Motorola, Inc.

-Padmasree is recognized internationally as the thought leader who shaped the industry vision of "seamless mobility" for next generation communications.
-She is credited with crafting much of Motorola’s strategy around seamless mobility; to deliver easy uninterrupted access to everything people want in a flat and mobile world.
+Padmasree is recognized internationally as the thought leader who shaped the industry vision of "seamless mobility" for next-generation communications.
+Many credit her with crafting much of Motorola’s strategy around seamless mobility to deliver easy, uninterrupted access to everything people want in a flat and mobile world.

-Padmasree's energetic, approachable and pragmatic leadership style brings together ideas from diverse groups of sociologists, technologists, marketers, and lawyers.
-Through processes she established to harness technical, business and entrepreneurial IQ to nurture disruptive and breakthrough innovation, Motorola has accelerated innovation into the market; reducing time from labs to market by half, realizing a ten fold increase in the flow of ideas from research into products and growing the patent portfolio.
+With her help, Motorola accelerated innovation into the market by reducing the time from labs to market by half.
+The company realized a ten-fold increase in the flow of ideas from research into products and growing the patent portfolio.

-Under Padmasree’s leadership, Motorola was awarded the 2004 National Medal of Technology by the President of the United States.
-Motorola received this highest recognition of American innovation for the first time in the company’s 77 year history in Feb 2006.
+Under Padmasree’s leadership, former President Bush awarded Motorola the 2004 National Medal of Technology and Innovation.
+Motorola received this highest recognition of American innovation for the first time in the company’s 77-year history in February 2006.

-Padmasree is an external director on the Board of Corning Corporation (NYSE:GLW) and a CTO and strategic advisor at Cisco Systems.
+Padmasree worked as an external director and board member on the Board of Corning Corporation (NYSE:GLW) and a CTO and strategic advisor at Cisco Systems.

-Padmasree is passionate about industry initiatives and is also a committed community leader, contributing her time to serve on the boards of Chicago’s Joffrey Ballet and Museum of Science and Industry, the Singapore Agency for Science, Technology and Research (ASTAR), the Chicago Mayor’s Technology Council, Cornell University Engineering Council and advisory council of Indian Institute of Technology.
-She previously served on the Texas Governor's Council for Digital Economy, the White House Fellowships Selection Board, the Technology Advisory Council for the FCC and on the Advisory Committee for the Computing and Information Science and Engineering of the National Science Foundation (NSF).
+Padmasree is passionate about industry initiatives, and is a committed community leader, contributing her time to serve on the boards of Chicago’s Joffrey Ballet and Museum of Science and Industry; the Singapore Agency for Science, Technology and Research (ASTAR); the Chicago Mayor’s Technology Council; Cornell University’s Engineering Council; and the advisory council of the Indian Institute of Technology.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.